 For the HeartMath research library click here.

 From the corporate boardroom, to the vastness of the stage, everyone can face similar internal hurdles and challenges.
-It is these difficulties that Gilda so well understands, which gives her the unique perspective and ability to help others on the journey towards self expression, self-acceptance and the experience of a wider view of their own horizons.
+It is these difficulties that Gilda so well understands, which gives her the unique perspective and ability to help others on the journey towards self expression, self-acceptance and the experience of a wider view of their own horizons and potential.

 Gilda Joffe received her B.M. and M.M. degrees from the Juilliard School of Music in New York where her principal teachers included Joseph Fuchs as well as Joel Krosnick and Robert Mann of The Juilliard String Quartet.
 While in New York she also studied extensively with Barbara Krakauer, a former student of Ivan Galamian.
 As a member of the Baroque Invention and other chamber ensembles, she performed regularly in Carnegie Recital Hall (now Weill Recital Hall), Merkin Hall and Alice Tully Hall in New York.
 She also performed several times in Zino Francescatti's Master Classes in Aix-en-Provence, France, and was heard often on French Radio.